 Do you want to dismiss staff or does an employee want to resign?
 In both situations a statutory notice period applies.
-The notice period starts the day after you gave or received notice.
-At the end of the notice period, the contract of employment ends.
+During this period, your employee remains employed.
+At the end of the notice period, the employment contract ends.

 There are also rules to address any conflicts that may arise.